You2499/settleease/APPLE_HIG_EXPENSE_MODAL_COMPLETE.md

 4. **Switch Back**: Toggle off to return to original design anytime

 ### **Design Toggle**
-Users will see a toggle switch in the top-right corner of the modal:
+Users will see an integrated pill design in the top-right corner of the modal:
 - **Beta Badge**: Indicates this is a new experimental design
-- **Apple Design Toggle**: Switch between old and new designs
+- **New Design Toggle**: Switch between original and new designs
+- **Integrated Layout**: Toggle and back button housed in a unified pill design
 - **Smooth Transition**: Instant switching with no data loss
+- **Clean Interface**: No overlapping elements or visual conflicts

 ## 🌟 Benefits